Demonetization of Rs 500 and Rs 1000: Is This a Silent Approach to Facilitate Digital Transactions?

 In order to stop the menace of FICN various government agencies such as Ministry of Finance, Ministry of Home Affairs, Reserve Bank of India, security and intelligence agencies of the Centre and states were working in tandem.
 The shocking truth — about 50% of the total FICN value was constituted by Rs.
 1000 note denominations prompting the government to take major steps and stop the further extent of this menace.

 The worst-case scenario, funding terrorism, funding for human trafficking’s, drug dealings, and funding other nefarious activities like cattle and arms smuggling are the major objective of FICN.
-The increased circulation of fake notes crippled Indian economy as it suffered from deteriorating currency value.
+The increased circulation of fake notes crippled the Indian economy as it suffered from deteriorating currency value.
 It is expected that current inflation will be reduced dramatically after ceasing the legal tender status of two major currency denominations, as conspicuous consumption will come down.

 Scrapping Rs.
 500 and Rs.
 1000 Currency Denominations was a Strategic Approach

-Prime Minister Mr. Modi, since last two years, has undertaken and introduced several policies to rule out the black money entry into the market.
+Prime Minister Mr. Modi, for the last two years, has undertaken and introduced several policies to rule out the black money entry into the market.
 Setting up a Special Investigative Team (SIT), introducing a law for voluntarily disclosing foreign income and assets, amendment of the Double Taxation Avoidance Agreement with Mauritius and Cyprus.
 Taking a step further, the government even reached an understanding with Switzerland to reveal the information and names of Indians hold an account in HSBC bank and Amending Benami Transactions Act.

 Recently Mr. Modi played a crucial role in constituting a multi-agency group with Central Board of Direct Taxes that would facilitate the speedy and coordinated investigation of the alleged Indians whose names appeared in Panama Paper Leaks and those who supposedly have undisclosed foreign assets and property.
 The development and implementation of Income Declaration Scheme 2016 finally came forward as a structural strategy that offered a last chance to black money holders for revealing their income.
 Indeed, today we can say that all these steps were merely a preparatory stage for the final strike made on November 8, 2016.